TaaniBravo/consulting-scheduler/README.md

 ## Getting Started

+### Step 0 - Using the WGU VM
+With the WGU VM you should be able to just the run the app and skip the rest of these steps.

 ### Step 1 - Installing dependencies

 To get started first you will need to get the MySQL database and the tables created. <br/>